Recurring Payments lets you charge your customers automatically on a regular schedule that you set.

 Step 2: Create the recurring charge

-If you are on the Manage Recurring payments screen, click Create.
+- Select Create a Recurring Charge or if you are on the Manage Recurring payments screen, select Create.

-Note that Before you set up a recurring payment, you must get a signed authorization form from your customer.
-Click the Authorization Form link on the Create recurring payment page to download a PDF file that contains the terms of the recurring payment.
+Note: Before you set up a recurring payment, you must get a signed authorization form from your customer.
+Select the Authorization Form link on the Create recurring payment page to download a PDF file that contains the terms of the recurring payment.
 Send or give the form to your customer to complete then retain for your records.

 Step 3: Enter an existing or create a new customer